|

 - Prime Vertical

-- The great circle inscribed on the celestial sphere that passes through the east point, zenith, west point and nadir of any place, ie, the vertical plane over an observer that passes directly east-west and straight overhead.
+- The Great Circle inscribed on the celestial sphere that passes through the east point, zenith, west point and nadir of any place, ie, the vertical plane over an observer that passes directly east-west and straight overhead.

 - Primum Mobile